einfachiota/shop.einfachiota.de/README.md

-# electron-vue-admin
+# store-manager

-> An electron-vue project
+> An store-manager

-This is a vue electron admin project base on  [vueAdmin-template](https://github.com/PanJiaChen/vueAdmin-template) , and was generated from [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
-Documentation about this project can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).

 ## Build Setup